theGhostJW/zenith-with-typescript/README.md

 This project is a successor to [zenith-test-complete](https://github.com/theGhostJW/zenith-test-complete).
 The underlying concepts similar to zenith-test-complete but TestComplete web UI interaction was replaced with WebdriverIO and productivity was improved with TypeScript (fully open soure tools and languages).

-This is more or less finished and work will continue on this but most future development effort is being dedicated to [pyrethrum](https://github.com/theGhostJW/pyrethrum) which is far more ambitious framework in a fully functional language (Haskell).
+This is no longer an active project.
+Future development effort is being dedicated to [pyrethrum](https://github.com/theGhostJW/pyrethrum) which is far more ambitious framework in a fully functional language (Haskell).